Red Cross of the Democratic Republic of the Congo

 The Red Cross of the Democratic Republic of the Congo is the Red Cross member organization for the Democratic Republic of the Congo.
-It was admitted to the IFRC in 1963.
+It was founded by the International Committee of the Red Cross (ICRC) and admitted to the International Federation of Red Cross and Red Crescent Societies (IFRC) in 1963.
 An unrelated earlier Red Cross society had existed in the Congo Free State under King Leopold II of Belgium's rule, and disbanded in 1909.